“ONE MONDAY A MONTH” Workshop

 6:30 to 8:30 p.m.
 Philip S. Miller Library

-Editor & Book Doctor at Lost Ranch Books Editing; adjunct faculty at Arapahoe Community College (English Composition I and II) and former instructor at Metropolitan State University of Denver.
+In June, Castle Rock Writers welcomed Laurie Marr Wasmund, editor & book doctor at Lost Ranch Books Editing. adjunct faculty at Arapahoe Community College (English Composition I and II) and former instructor at Metropolitan State University of Denver.
+She shared the importance of primary resources and secondary resources, illustrating her talk with examples of how she does the research for her own fiction.
+The participants found her advice helpful and inspiring!

 Castle Rock Writers hosted Kevin Corbley of Corbley Communications, Inc., Castle Rock, on Monday, May 16th, 6:30 p.m. at the Philip S. Miller Library.
 The presentation was “Making a Great Living as a Freelance Writer.”